decentration/followgation/pallets/parachain-staking/README.md

 Given that this is a minimal viable product, there are many ways this can improve:

-- In this current version, we are following in a minimal way, we could definitely follow better and in a smarter way.
+- In this current version, we are `follow`ing in a very simple way, we could definitely enable features that follow better, and in a smarter way.
 The main features is that we are copying the current selection and unstaking when the delegator unstakes.
 But we can do more!
 Such as:
   - Logic to handle when the delegator changes their selections, i.e.
     - staking with more collators;
     - unstaking from current collators;